dmbarbour/glas/docs/GlasDesign.md

 In addition to a file or other source, compilation is parameterized by an environment: a read-only, localized view of the configuration namespace.
 This environment provides access to reusable components.
 Utilities for maths, graphs, xml, datetimes, network protocols, and so on should be separately compiled and integrated through the configuration namespace.
 This environment can be localized per compile, and we can leverage this for implicit parameters like feature flags.
 But in practice we'll usually want a 'global' module namespace per project or community.

-Applications will usually consist of a few local files then mostly compose reusable components.
-To simplify packaging and sharing of code, program files are restricted to reference other files in the same folder or subfolders, forbidding "../" and absolute paths.
-Remote DVCS references are supported only at the configuration layer.
-To avoid security issues, we also restrict remote configuration files from referencing the client's local filesystem.
+We will control dependencies between files.
+For security reasons, a remote DVCS file must not reference local files.
+To simplify packaging and sharing of code, program files will generally be restricted to reference other files in the same folder or subfolders.
+To enforce these restrictions, we'll abstract over file locations and encode restrictions on constructing relative paths (see *Data Abstraction*).

-*Note:* It is possible to directly compute a program namespace value within the configuration.
-This can be convenient for simple composition, extraction, or extension of existing applications or components, avoiding a trivial source file.
-It is also feasible to 'compile' a non-file source.
+It is possible to compute application programs directly in the configuration without separate source files.
+Doing so might be convenient when the application is a trivial extension, refinement, or composition of other applications.

 ## User-Defined Syntax

-To process a file with extension ".x", we'll search for compiler "lang.x" in the compilation environment.
-File extensions compose: for ".x.y" we apply "lang.y" to the file binary, then "lang.x" to the prior result.
+To process a file with extension ".x.y", we'll search for compiler "lang.x.y" in the compilation environment.
+To simplify projectional editing or notebook interfaces, file extensions do not implicitly compose: a ".x.y" files uses "lang.x.y".
 As a special case, ".g" files may be processed using a built-in compiler even if "lang.g" is undefined, and we'll attempt to bootstrap "lang.g" if it is defined using the built-in.

 A compiler is represented as a program (i.e. `g:(ns:ProgramNamespace, ...)`) with a partial namespace.
 It is possible to encode functions as partial namespaces with simple conventions.
-A typical integration provides `lhs = text:FileBinary`, binds `env.*` to the compilation environment, and assumes `rhs` represents the compiled result, often another program.
+A typical integration provides `lhs = file:AbstractFile`, binds `env.*` to the compilation environment, and assumes `rhs` represents the compiled result, often another program.
 We also provide computation primitives via `%*`.
 Both `env.*` and `%*` should be read-only, enforced via 'remove with warnings' translation.
 In the general case, both `lhs.*` and `rhs.*` are writable to support bi-directional dataflow with multiple inputs and outputs, we aren't restricted to plain old data.
 We might eventually support alternative integration based on program metadata in the dict beside 'ns'.

 When importing a file, 'rhs' must define a program value, i.e. type `rhs : unit -> Program`.
 We'll evaluate `rhs()` in the compilation environment then integrate the program namespace into the client namespace (with translations and overrides).
 When compiling an application or reusable component, we usually also want a program value.
 Thus, in most cases, 'rhs' should define a program.
 Nonetheless, a compiler for ".json" files might simply output structured data, and it would simply be an error to directly import this file or run it as an application.

-Lazy loading is based on use of namespace 'load' constructors and primitive compile-time operators for filesystem access.
-This may be extended beyond the namespace using thunks in the underlying data representation.
-It is possible to confine compile-time filesystem access to the configuration layer by restricting access to some primitives, e.g. to support separate compilation.
-Restrictions on dependencies between files will be based on abstract data parameters to these compile-time operators.

 ### Syntax Bootstrap